 H2020 research applications (innovation-, coordination & support action), academic & graphical interpretations.
 2016 - 2019

-Tin has been hired to brainstorm, deliberate, and illustrate rethorical devices for Oslo Metropolitan University (OsloMet), the department of Applied Sciences' first wave of applications that are sent to the European Research Council (ERC), since 2016.
+Tin has been hired as the only external individual to brainstorm, deliberate, and illustrate rethorical devices for Oslo Metropolitan University (OsloMet), the department of Applied Sciences' first wave of applications that are sent to the European Research Council (ERC), since 2016.
 Collaborations with both national and international researchers range in the fields of photography, creative arts, big data analysis, youth, gender & social studies, anti-terrorism/counter-cyber terrorism, cybernetics, ICT, digital divide, robotics, marine technology, pandemics, Spanish flu, public health, East-African & European networks, sustainability, cultural heritage & strategies, urbanism etc.

 The projects undertaken, falls under a non-disclosure agreement, and are confidential.
 As of 2019 the collaborations has encompassed 11 projects.